Wyliemaster/GD-Bugs/README.md

 ### Issues

 If you know of a bug but don't know enough about it to contribute directly, you can submit an [Issue](https://github.com/Wyliemaster/GD-Bugs/issues) detailing what you know and other contributers can investigate and then add it to the database

+## Debugging

+If you want to see how the button would look on the website, a method that adds the button to the page exists.
+Although you will need to use the developer console

+- F12 to open dev tools
+- Go to console tab
+- type `create_btn({your button code goes here});`
+- press enter

+Now the button should have appeared on the website for you, to remove it, press F5